Are T-shirts still worth it?

 Alternatively, you could create your own by reflecting a design and printing it backwards so that it shows up the right way in the shot. #Innovation.

 Last year the University of Tokyo released a statement announcing that one of their research teams had developed a way to print conductive ink into fabrics.
-The study talks of using the technology for medical purposes like reading the user’s heart rate and body temperature, but with time I’m pretty sure they’ll be able to come up with more creative uses.
+The study talks about using the technology for medical purposes like reading the user’s heart rate and body temperature, but with time I’m pretty sure they’ll be able to come up with more creative uses.

-On T-shirts, the technology can be used not only for entertainment and promotional reasons, but also for educational purposes.
-A while ago we highlighted Curiscope, a brand that organised an indiegogo campaign to produce high-tech garments to teach anatomy to kids.
+On T-shirts, the technology can be used not only for entertainment and promotional reasons but also for educational purposes.
+A while ago we highlighted Curiscope, a brand that organised an Indiegogo campaign to produce high-tech garments to teach anatomy to kids.
 With augmented reality, the possibilities are almost endless.

 Hardly groundbreaking anymore, but innovative all the same.
-My personal favourite example of how to create an interesting 3D design comes from a job that we did for Yelp back in 2013.
+My personal favourite example of how to create an interesting 3D design comes from a personalised t-shirt job that we did for Yelp back in 2013.
 If you can’t be bothered to follow the link, I will sum it up for you.
 The reviews platform created a six-colour design featuring their logo repeated several times across the front of the T-shirt.
 When viewed through glasses with red lenses, the tiny logos merged into one big Yelp logo.
 It’s hard to explain – you should have followed the link.

 RFID is the technology that’s in the microchips that are injected into pets.
 Some brands also implement it in their products to keep track of items.
 The chip has the potential to give the user all kinds of information.
-For example, if you give an attendee a T-shirt with a RFID tag it could have the potential to send information directly to the user’s smartphone regarding schedules, activities and promotions.
+For example, if you give an attendee a T-shirt with an RFID tag it could have the potential to send information directly to the user’s smartphone regarding schedules, activities and promotions.

 The Lollapalooza festival uses the technology on special wristbands so guests can pay for food and drinks without the need of cash.